In this story we tell you all important things you need to know about silk and more.

 - It’s made of protein, like our own hair and nails, and therefore very gentle to the skin.

 - Because silk doesn’t react with your body enzyme it is a fabric expensively used in the medical world to support healing processes.
 For example during surgery.

 Are there any disadvantages?
-I can name a few I think about;
+We can name a few;

 - Most, but not all, types of silk easily get creases.

 - Even if you can hand or machines wash most silks, see chapter 7, it takes a bit more effort.
 Because you have to use a special detergent and wash the garments separately.
 And after washing, ironing is a must.

 - If the garments get a stain, you have to treat the whole garments, not only the stain.
 That’s because you get circles around the stain if you only wash the stained part.

 Because this anti bacterial material naturally breaks away mites, dust and other particles, it doesn’t need to be washed as often as other materials.
 It is often enough to weather your garments a few hours.
 For a fresh scent we recommend to spray linen water on the garments after weathering.
 Like for example this one from The Steamery.